Trivalent vertices and bordered knot Floer homology in the standard basis: Introduction

 Extending one level down, cornered Floer homology \cite{DM,DLM} decomposes a Heegaard diagram along two transverse cuts.
 In \cite{ManionRouquier}, Rapha{\"e}l Rouquier and the author reformulated and extended the cornered-Floer algebra gluing operation in terms of a tensor product construction $\ootimes$ for 2-representations of a monoidal dg category $\U$ introduced by Khovanov \cite{KhovOneHalf}.
 When applied to Heegaard diagrams arising from knot projections, one would like cornered Floer homology to recover the algebra for $n$ tangle endpoints (say positively oriented) as a tensor power $\ootimes^n$ of the algebra for a single positive endpoint, and one would like to recover the bordered-Floer bimodule for (e.g.) a crossing between strands $i,i+1$ out of $n$ strands from a simpler bimodule for a truly-local crossing with only two strands (see Figure~\ref{fig:TwoCuts}).

 The algebras appearing in Ozsv{\'a}th--Szab{\'o}'s bordered HFK cannot arise as tensor powers $\ootimes^n$; indeed, the basic idempotents of a tensor power $\ootimes^n$ would correspond to standard tensor-product basis elements of tensor-product representations, not canonical or crystal basis elements.
-For similar reasons, Petkova--V{\'e}rtesi's tangle Floer algebras \cite{PetkovaVertesi,EPV} cannot arise as tensor powers $\ootimes^n$.
-The algebras appearing in Tian \cite{TianUT} are closely related to tensor power algebras, but there are technical difficulties when trying to define bimodules over these algebras using Heegaard diagrams.
+For similar reasons, Petkova--V{\'e}rtesi's tangle Floer algebras \cite{PetkovaVertesi,EPV} cannot arise as tensor powers $\ootimes^n$; the algebras appearing in Tian \cite{TianUT} are closely related to tensor power algebras.

 The above three categorifications of $V^{\otimes n}$ are closely related to the bordered-Floer ``strands algebras'' $\A(\Zc)$ for (generalized) arc diagrams\footnote{i.e. chord diagrams} $\Zc$ (Sartori's categorification is more algebraic but is closely related \cite{LaudaManion} to Ozsv{\'a}th--Szab{\'o}'s bordered $\HFK$).
 Specifically, the diagrams $\Zc$ in question appear as three of the four vertices of a square of diagrams; see Figure~\ref{fig:FourSquare}.
 The horizontal edges of the square are diagrammatic equivalences (sequences of arcslides) giving derived equivalences for the corresponding algebras $\A(\Zc)$.
 The vertical edges of the square are the operation $\mathcal{Z} \leftrightarrow \Zc_*$ from \cite{LOTMorphism} which should, by analogy with the results of \cite{LOTMorphism}, give Koszul dualities for the corresponding algebras $\A(\Zc)$.